JuliaGraphics/Gtk.jl/doc/usage.md

 If you check your window, you won't see anything.
 That's because the frame has not yet been associated with any container.
 Let's do that and see what happens:
 ```
 push!(win, f)
+showall(win)
 ```

 ![window](figures/frame.png)

+Note the `showall`, which is required to get the display to update with your changes.
+In some of the examples below, we'll omit this step, but you should call `showall` any time you want to see the window in its current state.

 Let's add a button:
 ```
 ok = @Button("OK")
 push!(f, ok)
+showall(win)
 ```

 ![window](figures/okbutton.png)